 When it comes to festive craft, homemade Christmas cards are a great option to make with the kids.
 Mine make DIY Christmas cards every year for grandparents and their dad.
 We always have fun getting crafty with the glue, paint and pens, and their homemade creations are really treasured by the recipients.

 How to make easy homemade Christmas cards with kids

-With the big day so close, I think it’s a good idea to keep crafts as laid-back as possible.
+With the big day so close, I think it’s a good idea to keep winter crafts as laid-back as possible.
 This time of year is stressful enough!
 So, I thought I’d share some of the tips I’ve picked up over the years for stress-free homemade Christmas cards.

 Go with a simple design